The Market Continues To Grow, Despite Challenges, likely here to stay.

 Selling a Term Life Insurance Policy

 According to Conning’s 2023 “Life Settlements Market Review,” the life settlement industry saw significant growth in recent years, with a continued increase in transaction volume.
 The report projected $4.8 billion in life insurance policies would be settled in 2023, up from $4.6 billion in 2022.
-This reflects increasing awareness and demand for life settlements among seniors.
+This reflects increasing awareness, demand, and consumer confidence in life settlements, especially among seniors and policyholders with significant health impairments.

 Life settlement payouts can provide significantly more than the cash surrender value (CSV).
 According to the Life Insurance Settlement Association (LISA), the average life settlement offers approximately four to seven times more than the cash surrender value a policyholder would receive from an insurer.
 This makes life settlements an appealing alternative to simply letting a policy lapse or surrendering it.